lacruype/lacruype/README.md

     📖 I’m currently learning ...NodeJS and Electron.

-    ❄️ I’m looking to collaborate on ...Anything with my friends.
+    ❄️ I’m looking to collaborate on ...Anything with my friends and/or interesting projects.

     📫 How to reach me ...lacruype@student.42.fr